raikens1/PilotMatch/README.md

-# Buffalo
+# Pilot Matching
 *Authors:* Rocky Aikens, Dylan Greaves, Michael Baiocchi

-This repository contains the code and data used to write an upcoming paper on using the prognostic score in matching for causal inference from observational studies
+This repository contains the code and data used to write an upcoming paper: Using the Prognostic score to Reduce Heterogeneity in Observational Studies"

 ## Contents of this repo